Sally Hitchiner: Early life and education

 Sally Ann Hitchiner was born on 14 February 1980.
 From 1998 to 2001, she studied anthropology and social policy at the University of York where she achieved a first class honours.
-She then studied theology and trained for ordination at Wycliffe Hall, Oxford, an Evangelical Anglican theological college.
+She then studied theology and trained for ordination at Wycliffe Hall, Oxford.

-Ordained ministry
+Ordained Life

-In 2008 Hitchiner became the Chaplain's Assistant at St Peter's College, Oxford and at the Oxford Pastorate chaplaincy where she reinvented the Oxford University Socratic Society, debating philosophy and theology with those of different beliefs.
+In 2008 Hitchiner became the Assistant Chaplain at St Peter's College, Oxford and served as Associate Chaplain for Post Graduate students at the Oxford Pastorate chaplaincy where she reinvented the Oxford University Socratic Society, debating philosophy and theology with those of different beliefs.

-Hitchiner served her curacy at St John's Church, Ealing from 2009 to 2012, during which time she led the church's Sunday evening Cafe Church congregation with a special focus on those who did not feel comfortable in mainstream church settings.
-She was involved in coordinating the local community response to the London riots in 2011, and a year later led the call towards forgiveness and reconciliation.
+Hitchiner served her curacy at St John's Church, Ealing from 2009 to 2012, during which time she led the church's 18 - 30's group.
+She was interviewed on camera following the London riots in 2011, leading the community wide prayer vigil and representing faith groups in reflection committees.
+She led a movement towards community restorative justice and reconciliation.